boltlabs-inc/key-mgmt/README.md

 The DAMS aims to provide a flexible system of components for managing digital assets and composed of the following:

-* A **local** and **remote client library**: The *local client* allows a user to generate and store a secret key in a distributed way, across multiple servers, and provides generic functionality for requesting a signature under the stored key, and reconstructs a full signature from a set of partial signatures.
-The *remote client* provides functionality to support key delegation for automated key use flows whereby users do not actively participate in transaction signing. <br/>
+* A **client library**: The *client* allows a user to generate and store a secret key in a distributed way, across multiple servers, and provides generic functionality for requesting a signature under the stored key, and reconstructs a full signature from a set of partial signatures. <br/>
-Both clients also include the cryptographic functionality for:
+The client also includes the cryptographic functionality for:
   * authentication,
   * networking with servers,
   * integration as a self-contained library.